MustafaHi/Sciter-MovableView/README.md

 movableView("selector" [, screenBound:bool(false)]);
 ```
 with the selector being any CSS selector i.e. `div` `.div` `#div`
-the second parameter will prevent window from going past the screen boundaries.
+the second parameter `true|false` to prevent window from going past the screen boundaries.